-The German procurement provisions further generally do not discriminate against non-EU tenderers – coming from GPA signatory states or even from countries without a multilateral bilateral procurement agreement.
+In general, German procurement provisions do not discriminate against non-EU tenderers (those coming from GPA signatory states or even from countries without a multilateral or bilateral procurement agreement).
 These third-state tenderers can generally resort to the same rights as tenderers from Germany and the EU.
 However, contracting entities in the utilities sector can reject bids for supply contracts where the proportion of the products originating in third countries exceeds 50 per cent.
 Third countries are countries other than members of the EU or EEA that have not signed an agreement on reciprocal access to markets.

-The introduction of the International Procurement Instrument (IPI) proposed by the European Commission in 2016 to ensure more reciprocity in international public procurement markets, in particular with a view to state-subsidised tenders, is still pending.
-Further discussions in the European Council in 2020, a proposal on a specific regulatory approach by the European Commission is expected in 2021, in line with its industrial strategy and including a tightening of the rules for foreign direct investments in the EU and assessment of third-country subsidies.
+The introduction of the International Procurement Instrument proposed by the European Commission in 2016 to ensure more reciprocity in international public procurement markets, in particular with a view to state-subsidised tenders, is still pending.
+Following further discussions in the European Council in 2020, a proposal on a specific regulatory approach by the European Commission is expected in 2021, in line with its industrial strategy and including a tightening of the rules for foreign direct investments in the EU and assessment of third-country subsidies.

 i Evaluating tenders

 The award criteria must be comprehensible and concrete to allow all bidders to prepare their bids accordingly.
 After years of a more restrictive understanding by some higher regional courts, the Federal Court of Justice has clarified that 'school grades' or other point scales for evaluating qualitative criteria can generally be used with certain specifications.

-For the award of concessions, the authority may inter alia subsequently change the weighted order of the criteria in cases of bids with an unpredictable, innovative solution.35 In that case, the authority has to inform the bidders of the modification and issue a new invitation to submit tenders.
+For the award of concessions, the authority may, inter alia, subsequently change the weighted order of the criteria in cases of bids with an unpredictable, innovative solution.38 In that case, the authority has to inform the bidders of the modification and issue a new invitation to submit tenders.

 ii National interest and public policy considerations

 Considerations of national interest cannot be used as award criteria.
 The principles of non-discrimination and equal treatment generally prohibit preference of domestic suppliers (see Section VI.iii).
-However, particular considerations of national interest may exceptionally lead to the exemption from public procurement requirements where it is necessary for the protection of the essential interests of the security of the Federal Republic of Germany (cf. Section III.ii) or may imply strict requirements of handling sensitive or classified information pursuant in particular to the VSVgV.
+However, particular considerations of national interest may exceptionally lead to exemption from public procurement requirements where it is necessary for the protection of the essential interests of the security of the Federal Republic of Germany (see Section III.ii) or may imply strict requirements when handling sensitive or classified information, in particular pursuant to the VSVgV.

 Among other criteria, public policy considerations can generally be included in procurement proceedings if they are related to the subject matter of a contract (see also Section X).
-In particular, social and environmental criteria can in particular be used as award criteria (e.g., life-cycle costs), and tenderers may have to be excluded for violations of environmental or social law.
+In particular, social and environmental criteria can be used as award criteria (e.g., life cycle costs) and tenderers may have to be excluded for violations of environmental or social law.
 Further, contracting authorities can require certain social or environmental conditions for contract implementation (e.g., adherence to tariffs or energy consumption limits).

 If the contracting authority requires certain quality labels for the offered product or service, these quality labels must be based on objective, reviewable and non-discriminatory criteria and have been designed in an open and transparent procedure involving all interested parties.
 Comparable quality labels must be accepted.